 However, because of their long history, different versions of the two arts exist today.
 It is difficult to say which versions were the original.

-Interestingly, and perhaps surprising to many westerners, Shaolin masters in general have paid little significance to this question of originality.
+Interestingly, and perhaps surprising to many Westerners, Shaolin masters in general have paid little significance to this question of originality.
 This is because, I believe, of the emphasis on practical benefits rather than theoretical knowledge in the Shaolin teaching.
-In other words so long as what they practise bring the results that the two arts are purported to bring, they are not interested whether they are the original, or even whether they are really Lohan Hands and Sinew Metamorphosis.
+In other words so long as what they practise brings the results that the two arts are purported to bring, they are not interested whether they are the original, or even whether they are really Lohan Hands and Sinew Metamorphosis.

 Similarly Shaolin masters have generally stayed out of scholars' debate on whether the exercises now called Eighteen Lohan Hands and Sinew Metamorphosis were actually invented by Bodhidharma.

 I did not learn the complete set of the Eighteen Lohan Hands from my master.
 He taught me only a few of the 18 patterns, like "Lifting the Sky", "Pushing Mountains" and "Separating Water", but throughout my Shaolin training with him he paid much importance to "Lifting the Sky".
 (With hindsight I can now understand why, and am grateful to him.)